UnibaGEO/UGLC_point/README.md

 - <b> NEW DATASET: </b> the content of this field represents the name of the new dataframe's identifying abbreviation: "UGLC".

-- <b> ID: </b> the content of this field represents the name of the new dataframe's identifying abbreviation: "UGLC".
+- <b> ID: </b> the content of this field contains a unique ID for each landslide event int othe UGLC dataset.

   - <b> OLD DATASET: </b> the contents of this field represent the name of the native dataset using an identification abbreviation: